 We found 2 therapists for you.

-Below, we’ve put together a list of questions to help you find out whether counseling psychology is what you’re looking for.
+We’ve put together a list of questions to help you find out whether a social worker is what you’re looking for.

 A session with a social worker is similar to those from other therapists, and will begin with an evaluation aimed to determine your specific needs and the goals that the counseling should help you achieve.

 So long as the information you share does not endanger anyone (including yourself), your information will be kept completely confidential.
 All our qualified social workers in Cape Town, Pretoria, Johannesburg and Durban make it their goal to help you through your issues, and want to provide you a safe and confidential environment in which you can voice your concerns without judgement, and get the help you need.